FEATURES

 Beauty Bible POSTS

-Check out Sarahโs Health Notes or waft over to Joโs Scent Notes, in which she shares her scent finds and loves.
+Check out Sarahβs Health Notes to discover whatβs on her mind, and waft over to Joβs Scent Notes, to recap on her scent finds and loves.

-And of course, whenever you are beauty buying, please donโt forget to check in with our Beauty Bible Awards when youโre shopping for SKINCARE, BODYCARE, HAIRCARE, MAKE-UP, SUNCARE and TOOLS & DEVICES โ our testers have given their verdicts, and we remain confident that these Awards really do offer a short-cut to products that truly work.
+And whenever you are beauty buying, please donβt forget to check in with our Beauty Bible Awards when youβre shopping for SKINCARE, BODYCARE, HAIRCARE, MAKE-UP, SUNCARE and TOOLS & DEVICES β our testers have given their verdicts, and we remain confident that these Awards really do offer a short-cut to products that truly work.

 With love,